truck driving cover letter with no experience

 84 Lumber Company.
 526 Summerfield Road.
 Deatsville, AL 36719.
 Dear Mr. Dalton: I am interested in speaking with you regarding the truck driver position with 84 Lumber Company.
 My extensive driving experience, as well as my Class B CDL, have prepared me well to make a significant contribution to your organization.

-18. Truck Driver Cover Letter Advice from HR Pros
+18. 5 Truck Driver Cover Letter Examples

-19. Truck Driver Cover Letter Sample
+19. How to Write a Truck Driver Cover Letter (With an Example)

-21. CDL Driver Cover Letter Sample & Writing Tips
+20. CDL Driver Cover Letter Sample & Writing Tips

 CDL Driver Cover Letter Sample (Text Format) Today's Date.
 [Hiring Manager's Name] 456 Company Address.
 Columbus, OH, 43081. (xxx)xxx-xxxx. [email protected].
 Dear [Hiring Manager's Name], My name is [Your Name] and I'm responding to a recent job posting for licensed commercial drivers at [Company Name].